What is Cocoa Butter?

+Cocoa butter for cooking.
 Cocoa butter has a slight chocolate flavor and scent.
-You can use cocoa butter to make your own chocolate – the process is a bit complicated, but many home chefs enjoy making chocolate as a hobby.
+You can use cocoa butter to make your own chocolate – the process is a bit hard, but many home chefs enjoy making chocolate as a hobby.

 Since cocoa butter is an edible oil when melted, you can also use it in recipes that call for oil.
 Cocoa butter has a high smoke point, so it won’t burn easily at high temperatures.
 Given its chocolaty flavor, the oil is usually a better fit for sweet recipes.

-When you substitute other oils with cocoa butter, it’s best to substitute only a portion of the oil.
+When you replace other oils with cocoa butter, it’s best to substitute only a portion of the oil.
 Cocoa butter will firm up the recipe a bit when you cook it.

 Here are a few other ways to use cocoa butter:

-- Create edible lip balms and skin creams.
+- In edible lip balms and skin creams

 Cocoa butter can be eaten alone, but it’s more tasty if you use it in chocolate recipes, mixed with other ingredients.